-This traditional beat sheet outlines the key plot points and structure of a 120 minute movie.
+A traditional beat sheet outlines the key plot points and structure of a 90-minute episodic television pilot.
 This format is commonly used in the industry as a guide to crafting compelling storytelling.
 KEEP IN MIND this is not the only way to achieve your vision, however it is crucial to fully understand the rules, before deciding to break them.
+Here's a breakdown of the beat sheet:

-1. Opening (10 minutes):
+1. Opening (5-10 minutes):